 - 2 cloves garlic, finely minced

-- 1 tbsp chickpea miso or mellow white miso (if you are unable to find this miso, substitute 1 tbsp tamari or 1/4 tsp fine sea salt, to taste)
+- 1 tablespoon chickpea miso or mellow white miso (if you are unable to find this miso, substitute 1 tablespoon tamari or ¼ teaspoon fine sea salt, to taste)

 - Freshly ground black pepper, to taste